nagusubra/databricks_hackathon_2024/README.md

 Evaluation Phase: Evaluate the generated response to ensure its quality, readability, relevance, professionalism, and faithfulness.
 This iterative process allows us to fine-tune our model to achieve optimal performance.
 Interface Phase: Design an interface to allow users to interact with the final product within Databricks.
 This interface facilitates efficient access to information and enhances the overall user experience.

+We employed Databricks and AWS as our foundational technologies.
+Harnessing the power of industry-leading cloud providers such as AWS and Databricks, we constructed an end-to-end RAG pipeline.
+Our core Large Language Model for this pipeline is the Mixtral 7B model, complemented by the DBRX instruct model for evaluation purposes.

 ## Challenges we ran into